Meet Sheriff Rick Staly

 Sheriff Staly was elected Sheriff on November 8, 2016 and was sworn-in as Flagler County’s 18th Sheriff on January 3, 2017.
 He was overwhelmingly re-elected in 2020, receiving the most votes for an incumbent in more than 4-decades.
 As Sheriff, he leads a work force of more than 400 employees and volunteers with a total budget of over $50 million dollars.

 Sheriff Staly began his law enforcement career in 1975 as a police officer in Oviedo, and later in Altamonte Springs.
-He served for 23 years at the Orange County, Florida, Sheriff’s Office, being promoted through the ranks to undersheriff, or second-in-command, of the fourth largest sheriff’s office in Florida and the thirteenth largest sheriff’s office in the nation where he commanded a force of 2,000 employees and a budget of $120 million dollars.
+He served for 23 years at the Orange County (Orlando), Florida, Sheriff’s Office, being promoted through the ranks to undersheriff, or second-in-command, of the fourth largest sheriff’s office in Florida and the thirteenth largest sheriff’s office in the nation where he commanded a force of 2,000 employees and a budget of $120 million dollars.

-During Sheriff Staly’s more than 40 years of public safety service, he has received numerous awards, commendations and medals, including the Medal of Valor, Purple Heart Medal and Florida Governor’s Medal of Heroism after being shot three times while saving the life of a fellow deputy sheriff.
-In 2019, Sheriff Staly received the Lifetime Achievement Award from the Florida Sheriffs Association and was selected as 1 of 5 finalists for Law Enforcement Officer of the Year award by the National Rifle Association (NRA).
+During Sheriff Staly’s more than 45 years of public safety service, he has received numerous awards, commendations and medals, including the Medal of Valor, Purple Heart Medal and Florida Governor’s Medal of Heroism after being shot three times while saving the life of a fellow Deputy Sheriff.
+In 2019, Sheriff Staly received the Lifetime Achievement Award from the Florida Sheriffs Association and was selected as 1 of 5 finalists for Law Enforcement Officer of the Year by the National Rifle Association (NRA).
 In 2018, Sheriff Staly was awarded the Flagler County Sheriff’s Office Life Saving Medal after saving the life of a choking victim by using the Heimlich maneuver and the Palm Coast Elks honored him as their Citizen of the Year.